 For all its versatility, the 9-Bottle Bar of course presents limitations.
 (After all, we're working with just nine bottles!)
 Our chosen arsenal of spirits, liqueurs, vermouths, and bitters comes darn close to making a historically accurate Martinez, save for the gin.
 The original version includes malty, slightly sweet Old Tom gin (elaborated on here), but for the sake of greater utility, the 9-Bottle Bar favors London Dry in the gin department.
 If you have a bottle of Old Tom around, by all means use that; if your gin on hand is London Dry, you can still make a tasty Martinez, albeit just a touch drier in style.

 The Martinez Cocktail

-2 ounces gin (preferably Old Tom, but London Dry works well, too)
+gin (preferably Old Tom, but London Dry works well, too)

 Combine all the ingredients but the cherries to a mixing glass.
 Fill the glass with ice cubes and stir for about 30 seconds.
 Strain contents into a chilled cocktail glass.
 Garnish with the cherries.